NLnetLabs/rpki-doc/source/krill/manage-cas.rst

 When adding a CA you need to choose a handle, essentially just a name.
 The term "handle" comes from RFC 8183 and is used in the communication protocol between parent and child CAs, as well as CAs and publication servers.
 For the handle you can use alphanumerical characters, dashes or underscores.

 The handle you select is not published in the RPKI but used as identification to parent and child CAs you interact with.
 You should choose a handle that helps others recognise your organisation.
-Once set, the handle canot be be changed as it would interfere with the communication between parent and child CAs, as well as the publication respository.
+Once set, the handle cannot be be changed as it would interfere with the communication between parent and child CAs, as well as the publication repository.

 .. content-tabs::